What does a Mitigation Technician do?

 Is becoming a Mitigation Technician a good career path?

-Choosing a career as a Mitigation Technician has its own set of benefits and challenges.
-Understanding these can help professionals decide if this path is right for them.
+Choosing a career as a Mitigation Technician has its own set of advantages and challenges.
+Understanding these can help professionals make informed decisions.
 Here are some pros and cons to consider:

 - Pros: